top of page

 • Appointed season

-• Tearing down false altars -- both worldly and false alters to God.
-"Elah" is a Hebrew name for God as the terebinth tree.
-The Terebinth is where Gideon and Abraham went to hear from God and where the Israelites came to bury their wooden idols.
-Man's idea of church and service to Christ are faulty when our hearts are deceptively clinging to other things.
-Alters of false ministry and loyalties to man have to be destroyed.
-We are all being warned, exhorted and majorly blessed, invited and gathered into an intimate and abiding relationship with God.
+We are all being warned, exhorted and majorly blessed.
+Jesus is inviting us to be gathered into an intimate and abiding relationship with God.
 This is an appointed time of "cross" roads.
 The terebinth is also symbol of the cross of Jesus Christ.
 It is the intersection, where we choose to lay down our lives to receive the life of Jesus Christ.
 It is where we lay aside the flesh of our thoughts to receive Holy Spirit wisdom.

 If you turn at my reproof, behold, I will pour out my spirit to you; I will make my words known to you.
 Proverbs 1:23